gauravdhuria/AI-Vacation-Planner/README.md

 # AI-Vacation-Planner
-AI project in Python that recommends vacation plans based on user preferences.
-Also create itineraries for multiple cities using AI.
+Developed a Python-based AI project that creates personalized itineraries for multiple cities, helping users plan vacations around the world.